ModernPentestModernPentest

 Combined Testing

 Most modern applications have both web and API surfaces that share users, data, and business logic.
-When you configure both surfaces, we test them in parallel.
+When you configure both surfaces, both are folded into a single asset map:

 • Cross-surface issues — Vulnerabilities that span both surfaces are identified and linked (e.g., an API endpoint with missing auth that the web app relies on)

-• Complete coverage report — No gaps between frontend and backend testing
+• Complete coverage — No gaps between what the frontend exposes and what the backend accepts

 Best Practices